 London/Munich, August 20, 2020 - The COVID 19 pandemic has affected organisations in many sectors including retail, travel and hospitality.
 At the same time, it has also created opportunities as brands change their business model to meet this unprecedented challenge.
 KPS has been able to help clients in this way, using e-commerce solutions to launch services in days that might have taken months to implement before.

-This is particularly true for Brakes, the UK's leading foodservice wholesaler: with the sudden closure of pubs and restaurants, Brakes was able to step in alongside its wholesale colleague Bidfood to help the government provide food and other essential goods to the clinically vulnerable who needed to "shield" themselves for at least 12 weeks.
-From planning to execution in less than nine days, Brakes now delivers over 200,000 care packages each week across the UK.
+This is particularly true for Brakes, the UK's leading foodservice wholesaler: with the sudden closure of pubs and restaurants, Brakes was able to step in, alongside its wholesale colleague Bidfood, to help the government provide food and other essential goods to the clinically vulnerable who needed to "shield" themselves for at least 12 weeks.

 Brakes helped supermarkets bring food into the stores and worked with several retailers to meet the surge in demand for specific products.
 Brakes then began delivering its restaurant-quality products directly to consumers who could not secure delivery or did not want to visit a supermarket.
 Click and collect and consumer delivery options were launched from a number of depots.

-Within two days, Brakes opened its B2B site to the public with the help of e-commerce specialist KPS and took telephone pick-up orders from a few selected distribution centres (DCs).
-In parallel, an e-commerce site Direct to Consumer (D2C) will be added to support the click and collect option.
+Within two days, Brakes opened its B2B site to the public and took telephone pick-up orders from a few selected distribution centres (DCs).
+In parallel, and with the help of the e-commerce specialist KPS, they added Direct to Consumer (D2C) e-commerce site to their offering.
+From planning to execution in less than nine days, Brakes now offer click and collect and click and deliver to over 6.8 million households in the UK.

 In the past, KPS has supported Brakes in many digital transformation projects, including the launch of a new e-commerce platform for restaurants, hospitals, nursing homes, and schools in 2019.
 As one of six SAP partners with the world's best customer experience and extensive expertise in implementing SAP solutions, KPS was the partner of choice for the D2C site.
 KPS also has a deep understanding of the Brakes business and its tech stack.